More Reasons for Saying

 The more of you lose interest in this ‘evo’ force, the weaker it will become, and the better it will be for all of us, the kids, and the planet!

-And of course, while waiting for the days when e-cigarettes will be undesirable and/or outlawed, please ask your local politicians to make these vape boxes an official requirement in certain institutions; they are the ashtrays of the twenty twenties!
+What else can you do?
+While we wait for the day when e-cigarettes become undesirable, socially unacceptable — or even banned — please ask your local politicians to make vape collection boxes an official requirement in certain institutions.
+They are the ashtrays of the 2020s!

 *** New *** Bonus ***

-Vapes disposal boxes make you think outside the box; today you recycle your vapes, tomorrow you’ll want to recycle all your electronics!
+Vape disposal boxes make you think outside the box — today you recycle your vapes, tomorrow you’ll want to recycle all your electronics!